thrkll/ruv-dl/README.md

 `python ruv-dl.py`

-3. Enter a URL to RUV.is content.
+3. Enter a URL to RUV.is content or download a live stream.

-4. Select resolution and other applicable parameters.
+4. Select resolution and other parameters.

 5. Files will download under content name as RUV defines it.